keboola/connection-docs/manipulation/transformations/r/plots.md

 * TOC
 {:toc}

 Generating plots in R is supported through [Storage file uploads](/storage/file-uploads/).
-To upload a plot to the Storage, save the file in the output directory for files (`out/files/`), each file in that directory will automatically be saved into Storage File Uploads.
-To make file handling a bit easier, it is optionally possible to write a *manifest* which describes the file.
+To upload a plot to Storage, save the file in the output directory for files (`out/files/`).
+Each file in that directory will be automatically saved into Storage File Uploads.

+To make file handling a bit easier, it is possible to write a *manifest*, which describes the file.
 This can be used to set *file tags* and other file upload options.
-To write a manifest use the `app$writeFileManifest` function with the following signature:
+To write the manifest, use the `app$writeFileManifest` function with the following signature:

 {% highlight r %}
 app$writeFileManifest = function(fileName, fileTags = vector(), isPublic = FALSE, isPermanent = TRUE, notify = FALSE)
 {% endhighlight %}

-Note: Do remember to use the `out/files/` directory for plots.

-Note: Tag `rDocker` will be automatically added to all files with manifests.
+Remember to use the `out/files/` directory for plots.
+And note that the `rDocker` tag will be automatically added to all files with manifests.

-For the examples, you may use the sample [graph-source.csv](/manipulation/transformations/r/graph-source.csv) data file, upload the table to your **Storage**.
+In the following **examples**, use the sample [graph-source.csv](/manipulation/transformations/r/graph-source.csv) data file.
+Create a new bucket in Storage and upload the table to it.

 {: .image-popup}
 ![Screenshot - Upload table](/manipulation/transformations/r/graph-source.png)

-## Example 1 - Output of single file
+## Example 1 -- Output of a single file

-Create a [new R transformation](/overview/tutorial/manipulate/), and add the **graph-source** table in input mapping.
-There is not outputmapping.
+Create a [new R transformation](/overview/tutorial/manipulate/), and add the **graph-source** table in the input mapping.
+There is no output mapping.

 {: .image-popup}
 ![Screenshot - Configure transformations](/manipulation/transformations/r/graph-source-2.png)